Gael-Taca: Activities

+In 2008, following the death of Pádraig Ó Cuanacháin, Gael-Taca claimed to have supplied the name of over 400 residential areas with Irish-language names on the island of Ireland to property developers and builders up until that year.

 Gradam Uí Chuanacháin

 The annual Gradam Uí Chuanacháin award is named after Ó Cuanacháin and is awarded by Gael-Taca to the business that has, in their view, promoted or used the Irish language the best in Cork in the preceding year.
+The award started again in 2025 after having been suspended since 2020 during the Covid pandemic.